xelemental/xelemental.github.io/_posts/2024-05-22-Lockkey-Technical-Analysis-Of-A-Golang-Ransomware.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/8e4379a9-f0d2-417f-9267-10b20f816d61)

-Then, moving ahead to the next node, we can see that, in case the code does not find the processes to terminate, it prints a message `Process Not Found` to the standard output.
+Then, moving ahead to the next node, we can see that, if the code does not find the processes to terminate, it prints a message `Process Not Found` to the standard output.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/4ba5a815-95ff-40d9-ab9d-d1410bb6f390)